How do I install CMake?

 CMake is an open-source, cross-platform build tool for software development projects, especially C and C++.

-Confirm you are using a Windows on Arm device such as Windows Dev Kit 2023 or a laptop such as Lenovo ThinkPad X13s or Surface Pro 9 with 5G.
+If you’re installing CMake for Windows on Arm, ensure you are using a Windows on Arm device such as the Lenovo ThinkPad X13s or Surface Pro 9 with 5G.

 uname -m